Briarcliff Manor Fire Department: History

-Early 1900s
+1900s to 1920s

-Briarcliff Manor's fire company existed for more than a year before Briarcliff Manor's incorporation.
-Frederick C. Messinger (a fireman in Kingston for ten years) and thirteen local men founded the private fire company in 1901.
-Thirty-six men became the company's charter members on March 4, 1902, and dues were set at 25 cents per month.
-On April 15 of that year, the company took the name Briarcliff Steamer Company No. 1.
-The company's first equipment was a 1901 hand-drawn chemical apparatus, with a tank containing a mixture of water and sodium bicarbonate.
-Sulfuric acid would be added to the tank, creating carbon dioxide, which would propel the solution through the hose and help extinguish the fire.
-That first apparatus was white, which Messinger thought more visible than the conventional red in a village without street lights, and the village's engines remain white.

-The chemical apparatus was only suitable for small fires, and was supplemented in 1902 with a steam-operated pumper and a hose wagon, both horse-drawn.
-The two pieces of equipment were purchased by Walter Law's Briarcliff Realty Company and were loaned to the fire company without charge.
+Frederick C. Messinger (a fireman in Kingston for ten years) and thirteen local men founded the private fire company in 1901, a year before the village was incorporated.
+Thirty-six men became the company's charter members on March 4, 1902, and the company was renamed Briarcliff Steamer Company No. 1 the next month.
+The company's first equipment was a 1901 hand-drawn chemical apparatus, with a tank containing a mixture of water and sodium bicarbonate; during a fire, sulfuric acid was added to propel the solution through the hose.
+The first apparatus was white, which Messinger thought more visible than the conventional red in a village without street lights; the village's engines continue to be painted white.
+The chemical apparatus, which was only suitable for small fires, was supplemented in 1902 with a steam-operated pumper and a hose wagon, both horse-drawn.
+Walter Law's Briarcliff Realty Company owned the equipment and loaned them to the fire company without charge.
 At the time, the fire company housed its equipment and horses at the Briarcliff Farms' Barn A (present-day St. Theresa's School) and used the Wheelwright shop as a meeting room and for social events.